Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group
 This is work for task 13.
 It is a script that changes the group owner to school for the file hello.

+100-change_owner_and_group
+This is work for task 14.
+It is a script that changes the owner to vincent and the group to staff, for all the files and directories in the current working directory.